EclipticCode/Autoshare-Node/README.md

 - `POST /createBooking` - Create a new booking
 - `GET /mybookings` - Fetch all bookings made by a single user
 - `PUT /cancelBooking` - To cancel a booking
+- `GET /bookedCars` - To get all the booked cars